Package 'renv'

 repos

 The repositories to use when restoring packages installed from CRAN or a CRAN-like repository.
-By default, the repositories recorded in the lockfile will be, ensuring that (e.g.) CRAN packages are re-installed from the same CRAN mirror.
+By default, the repositories recorded in the lockfile will be used, ensuring that (e.g.) CRAN packages are re-installed from the same CRAN mirror.

 Use repos = getOption("repos") to override with the repositories set in the current session, or see the repos.override option in config for an alternate way override.